-Deans are usually selected by a search committee convened by President's Cabinet and chaired by the VPAA.
+Deans are usually selected by a search committee convened by President's Cabinet and chaired by the Vice President of Academic Administration (VPAA).
 Candidates may or may not be existing faculty at PUC.
 Deans can also be selected and appointed by the President and confirmed by the Board of Trustees.